DaveBackus/Data_Bootcamp_Book/pandas-input.md

 One of the great things about dataframes is that they have lots of methods ready to go.
 We'll survey some of the most useful ones at high speed and come back to them when we have more interestng data.

 **Data output.** If reading is data input, then writing must be output, right?
-The functions `write_csv()` and `write_excel()`.
-Or we could use the methods `df.to_csv()` and `df.to_excel()`.
+The functions `write_csv()` and `write_excel()` produce csv and Excel files, respectively.
+Or we could use the methods `df.to_csv()` and `df.to_excel()` to do the same thing.
 We'll hold off on them until we've addressed files on our computer.

 **Clipboard methods.**  We can read from the clipboard and write to it.
-Suppose we open a spreadsheet and copy a section of it.
+Suppose we open a spreadsheet and copy a section of it into the clipboard.
 We can paste it into a dataframe with the statement
 ```python
 df_clip = pd.read_clipboard()`
 ```
-We're not fans of this, it makes replication hard, but it's awful convenient.
-We heard about if from one of our former students.
+We're not fans of this, it makes replication hard if we need to do this again, but it's awful convenient.
+We heard about it from one of our former students.

 **Setting the index.**  We're not stuck with the index in our dataframe, we can make it whatever we want.
-If we want to use `name` as the index, associating observations with the `name` variable, we would use the `set_index()` method:
+If we want to use `name` as the index, associating observations with the `name` variable, we use the `set_index()` method:
 ```python
 df = df.set_index(['name'])
 ```
-This gives us
+That gives us
 ```python
          x1  x2   x3        y1    y2
 name